 List of governors and terms of office document (also attached below)

 Parent Governors are elected by fellow parents and carers to represent them on the Governing Body.
 They are full members of the Governing Body, and bring their experience and knowledge to contribute to the successful running of the school.
 They represent the parent community as a whole.

 As with all other governors, being a parent governor is a “hands off” role.
 This means that governors oversee how the school is run and challenge the senior leadership team where necessary, but they do not get involved in the day-to-day running of the school.

 Parent governors may also serve on interview panels and governor hearing panels.

 Elections will take place as vacancies arise.
 The school will communicate to parents, carers and guardians when these will take place.

 Our Meetings and Committees

-Our Full Governing Body meets four times per year to carry out our duties and discuss progress with the Co-Headteachers and other senior leaders: once at the start of the year, and then towards the end of the autumn, spring and summer terms.
+Our Full Governing Body meets 4 times per year to carry out our duties, monitor progress and challenge the Co-Headteachers and other senior leaders.
+We meet at the start of the school year, and then towards the end of the autumn, spring and summer terms.

 Meetings of the Full Governing Body are in person in the school at 5:30pm.